joongs/Design-Pattern/README.md

 1. Add WeatherData class and TestCase - 2017/01/19
 2. Add CurrentConditionDisplay class and TestCase - 2017/01/21
 3. Add StatisticsDisplay class and TestCase - 2017/01/22
+4. Add ForcastDisplay class and TestCase - 2017/01/23